CUBRID/cubrid-testtools/doc/sql_guide.md

 	* VERIFY CODE COVERAGE TESTING RESULT
 	Go to QA homepage and find the ‘code coverage’ node in the left area, click the link of latest result.
 	![coverage](./sql_image/coverage.png)
-	Click the Category(sql,medium,sql_by_cci) link.
+	Click the Category(SQL,MEDIUM,SQL_BY_CCI) link.
 	![category](./sql_image/category.png)
 	There is a coverage rate of lines.
-Its sql and sql_by_cci coverage rate of lines is usually in 58%~60%, the medium coverage rate of lines is usually in 30%~31%.
+Its SQL and SQL_BY_CCI coverage rate of lines is usually in 58%~60%, the MEDIUM coverage rate of lines is usually in 30%~31%.
 	![coverage_result](./sql_image/coverage_result.png)

 	* SEND CODE COVERAGE TESTING MESSAGE